Revathi: Career

 Hindi audiences have savoured Revathi in Margarita with a Straw (2014) and 2 States (2014).
-She has appeared in the Tamil films Pa Paandi (2017), Jackpot (2019), and in the Malayalam Virus (2019).
+She has appeared in the Tamil films Pa.
+Pandi (2017), Jackpot (2019), and in the Malayalam Virus (2019).

 She was seen in the bilingual Telugu and Hindi film Major (2022), where she portrayed Major Sandeep Unnikrishnan's mother, Dhanalakshmi.

 In addition to acting, Revathi has directed three features (Mitr, My Friend, Phir Milenge and Salaam Venky) and contributed an episode each to the anthology films Kerala Cafe and the unreleased Mumbai Cutting.

 She won Kerala State Film Award for Best Actress and Filmfare Critics Award for Best Actress – Malayalam in Bhoothakaalam (2022).

 Personal life

 Revathi married cinematographer and director Suresh Chandra Menon in 1986.
 The couple did not have any children.
 However, following differences between them, they started living separately from 2002 and were granted divorce on 23 April 2013 by Chennai Additional Family Court.

 In 2018, she revealed that she has a five-year old biological daughter through in vitro fertilisation.